 The supporting cast of the story is very strong too.
 John Bailey is excellent as Edward Waterfield, who is a truly tragic character,

-Despite the bad things he does you never lose your sympathy for him as Bailey always gives the character a real gravitas, and its brilliant the way the character is able to find redemption at the end when he sacrifices himself to save the Doctor.
+Despite the bad things he does you never lose your sympathy for him as Bailey always gives the character a real gravitas, and I liked the way the character is able to find redemption at the end when he sacrifices himself to save the Doctor.
 The final scene where the Doctor promises the dying Waterfield that he will look after is very touching.
 Victoria Waterfield played by the late Deborah Watling also gets a strong start.

 Some fans have knocked her character for not being strong enough, but personally I think this is unfair.
 After all how do you expect a young, pampered Victorian woman to react to being menaced by monsters?